vishal-kumaar/magic-notes-backend/README.md

 ---

-The main tech stack that I use to create this full stack notes taking web application are:
+**📌 The main tech stack that I use to create this full stack notes taking web application are:**

 - <a href="https://mongoosejs.com/" target="_blank">MongoDB</a>
 - <a href="https://expressjs.com/" target="_blank">ExpressJS</a>